Showing 1 - 1 OF 1

 Special Needs and EFM issues are the responsibility of the Exceptional Family Member Program (EFMP) Representative at the 36th Medical Group, Andersen AFB.

 Individuals with special needs have to be screened prior to PCSing to Guam.
+Family Medical Travel Screening (FMTS) process has transitioned to myVector.
 This is a mandatory Air Force program.
 Medical, educational, and dental records will be reviewed prior to approval of the PCS move.

 EFMP allows the assignment of airmen to valid manning requirements where suitable medical, educational, or other resources are available to treat the family member.
 It provides special assignment consideration to AF members who have a spouse, child, or dependent adult with medical conditions requiring prolonged hospitalization or out-patient treatment.